GreiffLab/immuneSIM/README.md

 The package can be installed via GitHub:

-1. Clone the GitHub repository: ``git clone https://github.com/GreiffLab/immuneSIM.git``
-2. Navigate to the immuneSIM folder from the cloned repository
-3. Check if all the prerequisites are fulfilled.
+1. Check if all the prerequisites are fulfilled.
-4. Execute the following line in the terminal:
+2. Execute the following lines in R:

 .. code-block:: RST

-    $ R CMD install immuneSIM_0.8.6.tar.gz
+    #install the devtools package
+    install.packages("devtools")

+    #load devtools and install immuneSIM from github
+    library(devtools)
+    install_github("GreiffLab/immuneSIM")